-National Trust votes to end ‘trail’ hunting on its land
+National Trust votes to ban ‘trail’ hunting on its land

 Hunts will collapse or struggle to keep going, saboteurs predict

-The National Trust, one of the UK’s largest landowners, has announced the charity will no longer issue licences for “trail” hunting on its land.
+The National Trust, one of the UK’s largest landowners, has announced the charity will no longer issue licences for “trail” hunting on its land - almost a year to the day since temporarily suspending the activity.

 The board of trustees agreed to follow an overwhelming vote by members last month that the activity should end.